 The new Ixelles venue, located on the corner of Rue du Bailli and Avenue Louise, was perhaps better known to many expats as the former location of the Irish pub Michael Collins.
+It will be officially open as of 1 July.

 “We’ve been looking for years for a bigger spot in Brussels, but with more of a neighbourhood feel,” Dimitri Van Roy, Geek-In-Chief at BBP, told The Brussels Times.
 “There was definitely some frustration from people when we opened a second bar in Paris before we opened one here, but we wanted to take time to find the right location.”

-Set to open later this year, the bar will have around thirty beers on tap and will offer wood oven pizzas made in house from leftover products from the brewing process.
+The bar will have around thirty beers on tap and will offer wood oven pizzas made in house from leftover products from the brewing process.
 Beers offered will include those made by the brewery alongside a selection from other brewers from close to home and further afield.

 “I think this new location will attract a good mix of people.
 We’ll have a very wide range, catering to the people who drink their Delta IPA and the people who maybe want to try something a little more experimental,” Van Roy added.